 With good knowledge of those variables, whilst employing the concept of marginal gains, there’s no reason why you can’t continue to see growth in areas where you’re already noticing success.

-Marginal gains are best described as ‘1 percent margin for improvement in everything you do.’
+Marginal gains are best described as ‘1% margin for improvement in everything you do.’

-Popularised by British cycling coach Dave Brailsford, he believed that “if you improve every area related to cycling by just 1 percent, then those small gains would add up to remarkable improvement.”
+Popularised by British cycling coach Dave Brailsford, he believed that “if you improve every area related to cycling by just 1%, then those small gains would add up to remarkable improvement.”

 Brailsford began by optimising the obvious things like; riders nutrition, training regimes, the ergonomics of riding equipment, plus significant developments to the weight and balance of the bikes.

 But he didn’t stop there.
-Brailsford realised that the opposition were also focusing on the same things.
+Brailsford realised that the opposition was also focusing on the same things.
 So to get ahead, Brailsford went beyond what one would usually expect.

 It may not sound exciting, but in 2010 Brailsford had a goal.
 He set a target that the Great British cycling team would be the Tour de France champions within 5 years time.